Skip to Main Content

 • Whether it’s a fixed- or adjustable-rate mortgage

-Once you know these factors, you can understand where you may fall in terms of average mortgage rates.
-You can then play with the rate on Bankrate’s mortgage calculator to get a good idea of what your payment will be.
+Once you know these factors, you can understand where you may fall in terms of qualifying for a mortgage.
+You can then play with the rate on Bankrate’s mortgage calculator to get a good idea of what your monthly payment will be.

 The bottom line on what drives mortgage rates